Baby-led weaning: Food choices

 Bananas are common, high-energy foods for babies.

 From the beginning, the baby is allowed to choose what to eat from a selection of nutritious foods.
 The BLISS variation recommends that at each sitting, the baby be offered an iron-rich food such as red meat, a high-calorie food such as avocado or banana, and a high-fiber food such as a vegetable.

 Foods may be presented in a variety of shapes, sizes and textures, to suit the baby's abilities.
 The original approach to BLW was focused primarily on whether a piece of food was easy for the baby to pick up.
 The BLISS variation recommends careful attention to shapes, sizes, and textures that represent choking risks.

-These thin, matchstick-sized shreds of carrot and daikon pieces are big enough for a baby to pick up, but have a lower risk of choking than coin- or cube-shaped pieces.
+These thin, matchstick-sized shreds of carrot and daikon are big enough for a baby to pick up, but have a lower risk of choking than coin- or cube-shaped pieces.

 Initially, foods should be soft enough that the food can be easily mashed between the tongue and the roof of the mouth, without chewing the food before swallowing.
 Harder foods, such as root vegetables, need to be cooked to make them soft enough for the baby's level of development (e.g., whether the baby's teeth have come in).
 Non-finger-foods, such as oatmeal and yogurt, may be offered on a pre-loaded spoon so the baby can learn to self-feed with a spoon.

 Rejected foods may be offered again at a later date.